Teen overcomes all odds after traumatic brain injury

 She said she learned a hard lesson and is hoping to teach others that lesson too, especially her 6-year-old sister.

-Michael also wants other teens to know, happy endings like this are rare.
+Michael wants other teens to know, happy endings like this are rare.